Huhua-Xiao/gpu-perf-predictor/model_train/README.md

 # 6. Activate the environment
 source .venv/bin/activate # On Windows: .venv\Scripts\activate

-# 7. Install dependencies from the project directory (Use your own path)
+# 7. Install dependencies from the project directory
+# Note: Use your own path!!
 pip install -r /home/$USER/Gpus/gpu-perf-predictor/model_train/requirements_scratch.txt

-# 9. Reactivate scratch environment (works from anywhere)
+# 8. Close the current terminal then open a new terminal to reactivate scratch environment (works from anywhere)
 source /scratch/$USER/model_train/.venv/bin/activate

-# Navigate back to the project codebase or open a new terminal
+# Navigate to the model_train directory
+# Note: Use your own path!!
 cd /home/$USER/Gpus/gpu-perf-predictor/model_train
 ```